databricks/lilac/docs/concepts/concept_create.md

 However, it's not required.
 You can choose to seed the concept with as many positive examples as you want.

+### Step 3: Add negative examples

-c Just like in step 3, we can use an LLM to generate fake negative examples, or you can enter your own negative examples.
+Just like in step 2, we can use an LLM to generate fake negative examples, or you can enter your own negative examples.
 Negative examples can either be:

 1. The opposite of the concept.
 2. Unrelated to the concept (e.g. for `positive-sentiment`, the text can be neutral: neither